 Establish a safe room in the new location with all the same items.
 You can choose to transport your cat at the beginning or end of the move, but be sure to keep her behind closed doors until the last box is deposited.

 If you’re using a moving company or enlisting friends or if you won’t be at the location to supervise, leave a note on the door: “Cat(s) inside – do not enter.”
-Don’t risk an escape with doors open and people coming and going.
+Don’t risk an escape with doors open and people coming and going especially when moving an older cat to a new home.

 When the time has come to transport your cat to the new location, place her in the carrier, and into the car.